PhoebeCheng9911/Coding-Sample/README.md

 ```

 ### gRPC vs non-gRPC
-We implemented ChatServer with different empathsis.
-To run the simple ChatServer, ``cd ChatgRPC`` before starting up the server and client.
+We implemented a simple ChatServer with basic sockets and two enhanced versions (gRPC and fault tolerance).
+To run the simple ChatServer, ``cd SimpleChat `` before starting up the server and client.
 To run the ChatServer using gRPC, ``cd ChatgRPC`` before starting up the server and client.
-To run the ChatServer with Fault Tolerance, ``cd ChatPython`` before starting up the server and client.
+To run the ChatServer with Fault Tolerance, ``cd Chat_FaultTolerance`` before starting up the server and client.